Noun genders in French

 In summary of the endings Remy has pointed out : I have deduced this -

-Assume a noun is male except for:
+Assume a noun is masculine except for:

-e AND IS NOT any of the male endings of:
+Feminine RULE 1: if it ends in "e" AND IS NOT any of the male endings of:

 - ~age, i.e. barrage : dam